 Note: This is a draft of the new version of the Scyther manual.
-The manual may therefore be incomplete at points.
+Work on this version started in November 2012, and the manual may therefore be incomplete at points.

-Any feedback is welcome and can be sent to Cas Cremers by e-mail: cas.cremers@cs.ox.ac.uk.
+Any feedback is welcome and can be sent to Cas Cremers by e-mail: cas.cremers@inf.ethz.ch.